 3. But do give the feelings attention.

-Often we have obsessive thoughts as we are misusing our emotions.
-Instead of just feeling them, and accepting what they are trying to tell us, we hide from them with obsession, anger, rage, and grief.
+Often we have obsessive thoughts as we are numbing out our emotions of anger, rage, and grief.
 If we actually work with our feelings instead, the crazy thoughts can pass.

 TRY THIS: The next time you find yourself obsessing on the other person, find a quiet place, sit still, and close your eyes, applying mindfulness to the situation.
 What is it you are actually feeling at this moment?
 Is it rejection?
 Loneliness?
 Rage?
 Just sit with that feeling, quietly, not judging or examining.
 What does it feel like?
 Is it hot, cold, heavy, dizzy?
 Where is it in your body?
 Let it mutate into other emotions if it wants to, like sadness.

 4. How to stop thinking about someone?
 Practice replacement.